martinha1909/Hassner/coding_standards.md

 2. Formatting:
-    2.1 Indentation should all be used with tabs (no spaces) 2.2 if else structure always needs opening and closing brackets (applies to one line if else structure) 2.3 Opening and closing brackets require a separate line 2.4 conditional statements require a space (i.e x < 4)
+    2.1 Indentation should all be used with tabs (no spaces) 2.2 if else structure always needs opening and closing brackets (applies to one line if else structure) 2.3 Opening and closing brackets and quotation marks require a separate line 2.4 conditional statements require a space (i.e x < 4)